 What is considered a pre-existing condition for health insurance?

-A pre-existing condition is any disease, illness or injury you have had symptoms or sought advice or treatment for in the past.
+A pre-existing condition is any disease, illness or injury for which you have had symptoms or sought advice or treatment in the past.
 However, health insurance providers only pay particular interest in conditions for which you have had symptoms or sought advice or treatment within the last 5 years and we explain more in the following section.

 Can I get health insurance with a pre-existing condition?